 The World Health Organization, like Germany’s leading public research body the Robert Koch Institute, has said that banknotes and coins play no significant role in the transmission of SARS-CoV-2 coronavirus (Covid-19).
-This has been corroborated by all of the following: the European Central Bank; the Bank for International Settlements; the See Central bank. of New Zealand; the Bank of Canada; the South African Reserve Bank; the Bank of Finland; the Riksbank and countless other central banks.
+This has been corroborated by all of the following: the European Central Bank; the Bank for International Settlements; the See Central bank.
+More of New Zealand; the Bank of Canada; the South African Reserve Bank; the Bank of Finland; the Riksbank and countless other central banks.

 The Bank for International Settlements wrote in April that the probability of transmission via banknotes is low when compared to other frequently-touched objects.
 “To The year in which a medal or coin was minted.
-On a banknote, the date is usually the year in which the issuance of that banknote - not its printing or entering into circulation - was formally authoris...
+On a banknote, the date is usually the year in which the issuance of that banknote - not its printing or entering into circulation - was formally authorised.
 More, there are no known cases of Covid-19 transmission via banknotes or coins,” the bank said.
 “Moreover, it is unclear if such transmission is material compared with person-to-person transmission or transmission through other objects or physical proximity.”

 Australia’s national science agency, the Commonwealth Scientific and Industrial Research Organisation (CSIRO), and the Australian Centre for Disease Preparedness, has just published a new scientific study suggesting that the coronavirus can live on many surfaces, including banknotes, for significantly longer than initially assumed.
 But this finding was made under highly select laboratory conditions that deliberately made no attempt to replicate ‘real-world’ conditions.
 It was then sensationalised by the world’s media in a simplistic and misleading way.